List of UFO-related hoaxes: Photographic hoaxes

+In the 1950, Adamski photographs were concluded to be hoaxes.

 Photograph of "an alien" taken at Ilkley Moor (1987)

 A photograph taken on Ilkley Moor in West Yorkshire on December 1, 1987, was alleged to be of an alien.
 The English newspaper the Daily Star claimed to expose it as a hoax in its edition of July 2, 1989: saying that the alien in the picture was in fact an insurance broker, unsuspecting he was being photographed, while he visited his clientele in the outskirts and cut through the hills.
 Belgian investigators analysing the case stated "mais comment imaginer que des enquêteurs expérimentés aient pu se laisser prendre à un aussi banal canular ou méprise" (But how can we imagine that experienced investigators could have been misled by such a casual hoax?).